What Goes Into NetSuite Pricing

 The overall cost depends on the magnitude of your customization.
 Adding a field takes about five minutes in NetSuite, whereas building an entire module for custom billing might take months and a couple hundred to a thousand plus hours.

-Will There Be Upgrade Costs Down the Line?
+Will There be Upgrade Costs Down the Line?
 Are They Expensive?

 Another benefit of NetSuite being a cloud solution is that updates are applied automatically.
 Therefore, all users run the latest edition of the software.